Swayback

 Swayback, also known clinically as lordosis, refers to abnormally bent postures in the backs of humans and of quadrupeds, especially horses.
 Extreme lordosis can cause physical damage to the spinal cord and associated ligaments and tendons which can lead to severe pain.
 In horses, moderate lordosis does not generally impact an animal's usefulness and does not necessarily cause lameness.

 Humans

 Swayback posture in humans is characterised by the posterior displacement of the rib cage in comparison to the pelvis.
-It looks like the person has a hyperextension of the lower back, however this is not necessarily the case.
-Most sway-back exhibits a posteriorly tilted pelvis; the lumbar region is usually flat (too flexed) and not hyperlordotic (too extended).
+It looks like a hyperextension of the lower back, but this is not necessarily the case.
+Most swayback cases exhibit a posteriorly tilted pelvis; the lumbar region is usually flat (too flexed) and not hyperlordotic (too extended).